hanwenzhang123/fullstack-note/03-note/README.md

 ## Backend

-#### Client-Side Rendering vs Server-Side Rendering
-Client-side rendering
-- It manages the routing dynamically without refreshing the page every time a user requests a different route.
-- Your browser downloads a minimal HTML page.
-It renders the JavaScript and fills the content into it.
-- React uses client-side rendering.

-Server-side rendering
-- convert HTML files on the server into a fully rendered HTML page for the client.
-- When a user makes a request to a webpage, the server prepares an HTML page by fetching user-specific data and sends it to the user’s machine over the internet.
-The browser then construes the content and displays the page.

 #### Combining Frontend Code with Backend Code or SQL
 1. Setting up the database.
 2. Setting up the server.